Description

 Stages of implementation:

+- Prepare the soil.
 Clear the area of any debris and weeds.
-If necessary, loosen the soil along the line of the soon-to-be-built fence and mix in compost/fertilizer if you believe the soil might not be nutrient-rich enough.
+If necessary, loosen the soil along the line of the soon-to-be-built fence and mix in compost/fertiliser if you believe the soil might not be nutrient-rich enough

-Follow the instructions for tree planting and plant the seeds or stems at an appropriate distance from each other (this will vary depending on the selected species and size of the tree at full maturity, as well as the technical considerations for the fence).
+- Plant the shrubs/sow the seeds.
+Follow the instructions for tree planting and plant the seeds or stems at an appropriate distance from each other (this will vary depending on selected species and size of the tree at full maturity, as well as the technical considerations for the fence).

-Note: As long as a minimum spacing between stems/seeds is observed, the next biggest consideration for spacing is likely to be the length of the materials used for the horizontal reinforcement (see step 6).
+- Note: When fencing for enclosures, it is likely that the initial trees planted will merely act as fence posts and that an additional, horizontal reinforcement will need to be planted once these trees have grown.
+As such, as long as a minimum spacing between stems/seeds is observed, the next biggest consideration for spacing is likely to be the materials used for this later horizontal reinforcement (see step 5).

-Once the planted trees have reached a good height (usually between 1 and 2 years after sowing), use materials such as tree cuttings, bamboo, and barbed wire to form the horizontal layers of the fence.
+- Create horizontal reinforcements.
+Once the planted trees have reached a good height (usually between 1 and 2 years after sowing), use material such as tree cuttings, bamboo, and barbed wire to form the horizontal layers of the fence.
 Fix the bamboo and/or wire to the trees - the fence posts - using vines or cloth.
-This case study uses an arrangement of 1 strand of barbed wire with 2 bamboo sticks above and below it.
+This case-study uses an arrangement of 1 strand of barbed wire with 2 bamboo sticks above and below it.

 COSTS